improve-ai/tracker-trainer/README.md

 The output of the deployment will list the HTTPS URL for the *track* endpoint like https://xxxxxxxx.execute-api.us-east-1.amazonaws.com/track

 Using the AWS API Gateway console, create a custom, stable DNS mapping to the track endpoint.
-Do not use the *...execute-api.us-east-1...* URL directly in clients because if you delete then re-create the stack, AWS will not re-assign you that URL.
+In production, do not use the *...execute-api.us-east-1...* URL directly in clients because if you delete then re-create the stack, AWS will not re-assign you that URL.

 Either configure a CDN in front of the S3 models bucket, or make the 'models' directory public to serve models directly from S3.